-Although the wood can resist decay, it is vulnerable to insect attack and is not appropriate for outdoor use without a sealant.
+Although the wood can resist decay, it is vulnerable to insect attack and it is not appropriate for outdoor use without a sealant.
 The wood turns, stains, finishes and glues well and is popularly used to make furniture, veneers, cabinets, gun stocks, and specialty wooden objects.

 Common Name: Raspberry jam, jam wattle

 Acacia Acuminata is known as raspberry jam because the strong fragrance of its freshly cut wood resembles raspberry jam!
 That must be an attractive feature to carpenters.
 Like most other acacia species, it can be found grow prosperously all over Australia.

 The heartwood of acacia acuminata is a beautiful reddish-brown in color, while its sapwood is a lighter yellow.
 Raspberry jam acacia has a Janka hardness of 3,100 which makes it a very hard wood.
 The grain is fine and uniform all over.
 It takes stain very well, and can be used for both indoor furniture and outdoor furniture.

 This wood is commonly used to create fence posts, shelter-belts, shades, turned objects, and specialty wooden objects.
 It is the most favorite amongst carpenters, as its toughness can make it rather difficult to work with.